This page includes self-care tips and suggestions for those working in a school community impacted by bushfire.

 C – Community and social supports

 Being connected to community and taking the time to preserve and maintain relationships is an important element of remaining socially supported.

-Regular physical exercise, healthy eating, avoiding excessive amounts of simulants such as coffee, tea and energy drinks, getting massages, good sleep hygiene, and taking regular rest breaks and holidays.
+Regular physical exercise, healthy eating, avoiding excessive amounts of stimulants such as coffee, tea and energy drinks, getting massages, good sleep hygiene, and taking regular rest breaks and holidays.

 Meditative and mindfulness techniques, reading literature that is not about work, decreasing stress in your life, writing in a journal, notice your inner experiences (listening to thoughts and emotions), and undertaking new activities to stimulate creativity and thought.